cranjesh/images-test/TheSoldiersLegacyThorough.md

 "A matter of inheritance," he murmured, almost to himself.
 "And yet the client fears something darker."

-Before I could inquire further, a sharp knock at the door interrupted our quiet.
+I set down my pen, suppressing a sigh.
+Inheritance disputes were common enough—bitter quarrels over wills, squabbles among estranged relatives.
+Hardly the sort of affair that would intrigue Holmes.
+Before I could voice my skepticism, a sharp knock at the door interrupted our quiet.

 Mrs. Hudson appeared moments later, announcing, "Lady Blackwood to see you, Mr. Holmes."

 A gust of cold air followed Lady Blackwood into the room.
-Her handkerchief trembled as she dabbed her eyes, and I noticed how she paused at the threshold, as if gathering strength.
+Her handkerchief trembled as she dabbed her eyes, and I noticed how she hesitated at the threshold, as if gathering strength.

 Her finely tailored black gown spoke of her status, but her trembling hands and pale complexion betrayed a weight far heavier than her garments.